Milligan White Family History

 Jack Milligan and Hilda White

 Jack attended the Vermilion School of Agriculture and graduated from the University of Alberta with a degree in Agriculture in 1929.
 Meanwhile Hilda graduated from high school at the age of 16.
 Although she wanted to go to university, her parents sent her to Normal School instead and she became a teacher.
-Her first teaching position was at Glidehurst, near Devon.
-After three years at Glidehurst, a largely Ukrainian settlement, she was hired to teach in the Junior Room at Bon Accord, on the basis of her having taken Latin.
+Her first teaching position was at Halicz school, Glidehurst, near Devon.
+After three years at Glidehurst, a largely Ukrainian settlement, she was hired to teach in the Junior Room at Bon Accord, because she could teach Latin.

 Hilda boarded with Mrs. Whittaker, and she met Jack at a dance at Bon Accord.
 Her boyfriend Art Potter introduced them.